 Perhaps the best-known whale watching spot in the area is nearby Bodega Head, part of Sonoma Coast State Park.
 On weekends from late winter through Mother's Day, volunteers are at Bodega Head to answer questions and share their knowledge of whales and the migration.

-Thanks to Bodega Harbor’s Spud Point Marina, you can book a whale-watch boat trip that offers a chance to get noticeably closer to whales while remaining at a safe distance.
-Whale-watching boat trip are offered by Miss Anita Fishing Charters, Bodega Bay Sportfishing, Bodega Charters, or Fish On Charters.
+From Bodega Harbor, you can book a whale-watch boat trip that offers a chance to get noticeably closer to whales while remaining at a safe distance.
+Whale-watching boat trip may be offered by Bodega Bay Sportfishing, Bodega Charters, Fish On Charters and other local outfitters.

 And sometimes, you just get lucky.
 In the photo above, beachgoers in Jenner happened to be in the right place at the right time when a whale surfaced just yards from them.